Purchases made through my links help support this website, at no additional cost to you. Details.

-Many people — perhaps most people online today — aren’t aware of how copyright laws apply to what’s on the Internet.
+Many people — perhaps most people online today — don’t know how copyright laws work.

 I’M NOT A LAWYER

 I’m not an attorney.
 My interpretations of the law are my own opinions, not legal advice.

 Also, even judges don’t seem to agree on copyright law.
 How harshly you’re treated, if caught, can vary from one courtroom to the next.

 I’m an artist.
 Since the mid-1990s, when I created my first website — gosh, was that really over 20 years ago? — my own images have been stolen.